tonimichel/djpl-users/README.rst

 Usage
 ===================================

-*users* provides an abstract model and some urlpatterns which allows you to create custom user models for your app featuring:
+*users* provides an abstract model and urlpatterns to enable custom user models
+featuring:

 * confirmation emails when a user is created
 * password reset process when a user forgot his password